 “For me as a clinical midwife, I’ve learnt so much stuff.
 It was a real steep learning curve.
 It was a real collaboration, certainly I couldn’t have done it on my own.”

-At a cost of £1 per dose of magnesium sulphate to mothers in preterm labour, the PReCePT initiative has prevented seven cases of cerebral palsy in the West of England – an estimated lifetime saving of over £5 million.
+At a cost of £1 per dose of magnesium sulphate to mothers in preterm labour, the PReCePT initiative has prevented seven cases of cerebral palsy in the West of England – an estimated lifetime saving of over £5 million, including health care, productivity and social costs.

 PReCePT was developed by the West of England AHSN in collaboration with University Hospitals Bristol NHS Foundation Trust, and involving both patients and staff.